MasenoHub/blog/content/about/index.md

 #### Who Are We?

 The Maseno Hub is a non-discriminational society whose purpose is to bring like-minded individuals together.
-Among our ranks are members from vastly different walks of life and skill sets.
+Among our ranks are members from vastly different walks of life and posessing different skill sets.
 We extend a hearty welcome to anyone, regardless of their chosen career path; from artists to businesspeople to musicians to programmers.

 #### What Do We Do?